 There are various reasons that people become addicted to substances.
 It is a popular belief that some are predisposed to addiction.
-The fact is that everyone is different, and why they started to abuse drugs or alcohol and how that abuse became an addiction is as varied as the amount of people who suffer from addiction.
+The fact is that everyone is different, and why they started to abuse drugs or alcohol and how that abuse became an addiction is as varied as the number of people who suffer from addiction.
 However, there is some research to help you understand the idea.

 Does Addiction End?